EvoStream/ems_api_definition/_posts/2016-01-01-createService.md

 |      sslCert       |     false     |      *null*       | The SSL certificate to be used     |
 |       sslKey       |     false     |      *null*       | The SSL certificate key to be used |

-An example of the setConnectionsLimit interface is:
+An example of the createService interface is:

 ```
 createService ip=0.0.0.0 port=9556 protocol=inboundRtmp